 10. Did you have a mentor?
 Would you like to be one?

-11. What is your field of specialization, where did you do related projects/internship and how did you go about selecting the best way of utilization of summers/winters?
+11. What is your field of specialisation, where did you do related projects/internship and how did you go about selecting the best way of utilisation of summers/winters?